SAFE-Stack/docs/docs/recipes/javascript/third-party-react-package.md

 ```

 #### 3. Wrap the Component

-Insert the following line after the *open* statements.
-This esentially creates a wrapper around the default object/function of the `react-number-format` package.
+Insert the following.
+This esentially creates a reference to the `react-number-format` package entry point.

 ```fsharp
 let numberFormat : obj = import "default" "react-number-format"
 ```

 #### 4. Abstract the Component
 Add the following type to the file.
-Each of the static members below corresponds to a prop for `react-number-format` [listed here](https://github.com/s-yadav/react-number-format#Props). **The last member is an exception to this** and it will instead allow us to call the React component.
+Each of the static members below corresponds to a prop for `react-number-format` [listed here](https://github.com/s-yadav/react-number-format#Props).
 The `prop.custom` function creates a JavaScript prop from a key-value pair that we pass to it in the form of a tuple.

+> **The `input` function is an exception to this**; it acts as the entry point for us to call the React component.

 ```fsharp
 type NumberFormat =